zoyaahmed04/zoya_2507555-fleximart-data-architecture/README.md

 - Loaded realistic warehouse data for analytical purposes.
 - Wrote OLAP queries for drill-down analysis, product performance, and customer segmentation.

+### Key Learnings

+-Built a complete ETL pipeline for cleaning and loading real-world datasets.
+-Strengthened understanding of relational database design and normalization.
+-Applied SQL joins, aggregations, and OLAP concepts to answer business questions.
+-Learned when and why NoSQL databases are preferable over relational databases.
+-Designed and implemented a star-schema data warehouse for analytical workloads.
+-Improved documentation and project structuring using GitHub best practices.

+### Challenges Faced

+## Data Quality Issues
+-Dealt with missing values, duplicates, and inconsistent formats.
+-Solved using pandas-based data cleaning and validation logic.

+## Database Modeling
+-Understanding normalization and dimensional modeling required careful planning.
+-Addressed by clearly separating transactional, analytical, and NoSQL use cases.

+## Tooling & Environment Setup
+-Managing multiple databases and tools was initially challenging.
+-Resolved through incremental testing and structured execution steps.

 ## Setup Instructions